pwaring/cv/resume.md

     - Elected as a director & trustee of a local sustainable development charity which runs a number of projects in Manchester.
     - Focused on improving the finances of the organisation, including working closely with the finance officer and executive director to identify funding and reserve requirements, and potential reductions in expenditure.
     - Chaired board meetings in rotation with other trustees.

-*   **Self Employment**

-    Freelance Developer, February 2002 - Present

-    - Development of bespoke websites and customisation of existing software, primarily using PHP and MySQL.

 *   **Independent Power Engineering Contractors (IPEC) Ltd**